Adding a Frontend

 Requests on the /games path will arrive as requests to your process, and you'll have to handle them and respond.
 To do this, add a branch to the main request-handling function that takes requests from our http_server:distro:sys.

-In my_chess/src/lib.rs, inside the part of handle_request() that handles local requests:
+In my-chess/src/lib.rs, inside the part of handle_request() that handles local requests:

 #![allow(unused)]